 This is one of the reasons why I’m big on meal planning, but this exact scenario happens to all of us from time to time.

-While meal planning is the real life saver (check out Menu Mailer, seriously!), if you take a bit of time every week to prep your fridge, you’ll be surprised at how much easier it will be to feed your family.
+While meal planning is a real life saver (check out Dinner Answers, seriously!), if you take a bit of time every week to prep your fridge, you’ll be surprised at how much easier it will be to feed your family.

 Here are some tips to help you get your food and fridge (and life) under control.